RenatoHS/guide_survie_osstidburn/04-billets.Rmd

 # TICKETS & ACCESS {-}

-No tickets will be available on site!
+No ticket, no entry!

-* Make sure you and everyone in your vehicle have your tickets.
+Make sure you have your ticket AND that each person in your vehicle has theirs

-* All participants must have a ticket in their name to access the event.
-* You must have a photo ID with the same name and birth date that you provided when you purchased your ticket.
-Our gate team will need to identify you in order to let you into the site.
+* You must present your ticket (PDF or digital) and photo ID that matches the name and date of birth listed on your ticket.
-* If your chosen name differs from your legal name, inform our volunteers at the entrance so that they know how to address you correctly.
-For instance you can put a post-it on your ID with your chosen name.
+* If your chosen name differs from your legal name, let the volunteers at the gate know—feel free to add a post-it with your chosen name to your ID.

-* Participants under 18 will be given a different-coloured wristband so they won’t be served alcohol.
+* Participants under 18 will receive a distinctive wristband and will not have access to alcohol service.

-<h2><span> PROHIBITED ENTRY </span></h2>
+<h2><span>ENTRY PROHIBITED</span></h2>

-Anyone who attempts to enter without a ticket will be expelled immediately and banned from future L’OsstidBurn events.
+Anyone attempting to enter without a ticket will be immediately expelled and banned from future OsstidBurn events.

-Carrying stowaways or helping people sneak in is as serious as sneaking in yourself.
-All passengers in a vehicle carrying stowaways will be prohibited entry without reimbursement of tickets.
+* Smuggling people in or helping someone bypass the gate **is just as serious** as doing it yourself.
+* **The entire vehicle** will be turned away with **no refund**.
+* Respect the rules, respect the volunteers.

-Be respectful of the organizers.
-They are volunteers for the event, just like you are.
+Be kind to the organizers—they’re volunteers too, just like you.

+<h2><span>CARBON-NEUTRAL ACCESS TO THE SITE</span></h2>

+**Looking for a carpool spot?** It's good for the environment and helps reduce the number of cars on-site.
+Here’s the [link for OsstidBurn 2025’s](https://www.groupcarpool.com/t/25kbzo) carpooling platform to organize one.

+**What if I can’t find a carpool?** Well, think about the OsstidBus!
+The OsstidBus is a carbon-neutral collective transport project, led since 2022 by members of the Org, which we adapt every year to make it as accessible as possible.
+To get your OsstidBus ticket: https://losstidburn.org/en/transportation/

 <h2><span> VEHICLE ACCESS </span></h2>

-The final meters of the road leading to the entrance to the L’OsstidBurn site are quite rough.
-Drive very slowly.

-Since the trail to the camping sites is quite rugged, only 4x4 vehicles with at least 12 inches of ground clearance will be allowed access.
+Access to the site is via a bumpy road.
+The last stretch before the entrance and parking area is rough—please drive very slowly.

+Only 4x4 vehicles with a minimum clearance of 12 inches (30 cm) can access the campsite trails.
+4x4 vehicles equipped with mud tires may be allowed if conditions permit.

+All vehicles must be approved by the **ASS (Access Support Squad)**, which has the final say depending on trail conditions.

-IMPORTANT: If the owner and/or the DPW consider the trail to be impassable (muddy due to weather conditions), a shuttle system will be set up to transport people's trailers using ATVs.
-4x4 vehicles equipped with off-road tires (Mud Tires) may be allowed if conditions permit.
+If the trail is deemed unusable by the landowner or DPW (e.g., due to mud), a shuttle system using ATVs will be set up to tow trailers.

 ACCESS TO THE TRAIL BY 4X4 VEHICLE

-Thursday: 5AM to 8:30PM (**Early Arrivals only**)\
+Thursday: 5:00 AM to 8:30 PM (**Early Arrivals only**)\
-Friday: 5AM to 8:30PM vehicles \
+Friday: 5:00 AM to 8:30 PM vehicles \
 Saturday: No vehicles \
 Sunday: No vehicles \
 Monday: No vehicles \
-Tuesday: 5AM to 2PM \
+Tuesday: 5:00 AM to 2:00 PM \

-Please note that only 4-wheel-drive vehicles with 12 inches of ground clearance may be permitted on the trail, depending on terrain conditions. **The ASS department determines which vehicles are allowed on the path.
-Thank you for respecting their decision regarding your vehicle.**

 <h2><span> DON’T HAVE A 4X4? </span></h2>

-When you arrive at the L’OsstidBurn site, you must leave your vehicle in the parking lot and transport all your personal belongings by your own means.
-The trails are impassable for any standard road vehicle.
+Upon your arrival at OsstidBurn, you will need to leave your vehicle in the parking area and carry your gear in by foot.
+The trails are not suitable for any standard road vehicle.

-It’s about a 15-minute walk from one end of the site to the other along the trail – come prepared!
+Be prepared!
+It’s about 800 meters (a 15-minute walk) from the parking lot to the camping area.

-Bring hand trucks, wagons, ropes, etc. to transport your equipment.
-Parking is about 800m from the camping area.
+We recommend bringing a dolly, cart, ropes, or any gear that can help you haul your stuff.

-The L'OsstidBurn site has a limited capacity to accommodate cars.
-The parking team works miracles every year to guide you when you arrive.
+The OsstidBurn site has limited space for parking.
+The Parking Team works magic every year to fit everyone in—follow their guidance!

-If you drive to l’OsstidBurn,  <span style="text-decoration:underline">**IT IS MANDATORY to have a parking pass (car or RV).
-You need one parking pass for each vehicle.**</span>

-To obtain a parking pass, or a **ticket for the Osstidburn bus**, please go to : https://participation.losstidburn.org/

-Do you have free space in your car?
-We suggest carpooling.
-It's good for the environment and it reduces the number of cars in the site.
-Click on the [l'OsstidBurn 2025 carpool link](https://www.groupcarpool.com/t/25kbzo) to set up a carpool.
+If you're coming by car, you **MUST** have a parking pass for your car or RV (recrational vehicle).
+Every vehicle must have its own pass.

+Get your parking pass here: https://participation.losstidburn.org/